 Feeling the heat?
 Prepare your data centre for extreme weather

-TOM RYAN, UK Head of Service at Stulz, explains why upgrading your systems can help defend against damage caused by soaring temperatures.
+Find out why upgrading your systems can help defend against damage caused by soaring temperatures.

 With the recent British heatwave abating for the year, the data centre industry can breathe a sigh of relief – but for how long?
 The global trend seems to suggest that it is to become progressively hotter in the coming years, and perhaps now is the time to consider how this could impact our data centres and critical equipment.